What health and safety measures are in-place for courses held in-person?

 Why am I asked for my birthdate during registration?

-Why do the exams need to be taken in person even if I'm enrolled in an online class?
+Do the exams need to be taken in person even if I'm enrolled in an online class?

 Do I need to arrange a ride to take me home after class?